The King of the Street Cleaners: Plot

-Apti, a slow-witted but likeable street cleaner lives and works in a neighborhood of İstanbul.
-His superior Şakir, a corrupt, and abrasive Zabıta (Municipal Inspector) officer, purposely makes Apti's life miserable by berating him for most minor offences and making him to go errands for Şakir's annoying mother.
-Apti is in love with Hacer, a feisty house cleaner but his attempts to court her usually fails due to Hacer's overprotective brothers.
+Apti, a slow-witted but likeable street cleaner, lives and works in a neighborhood of İstanbul.
+His superior Şakir, a corrupt, and abrasive Zabıta (Municipal Inspector) officer, purposely makes Apti's life miserable by berating him for minor offenses and making him run errands for Şakir's annoying mother.
+Apti is in love with Hacer, a feisty house cleaner, but his attempts to court her usually fails due to Hacer having an affair with Şakir.

-It is also revealed that Şakir and Hacer have feelings for each other but Şakir's overbearing mother refuses to allow her son to marry a "lowly cleaner". Şakir nevertheless wants to marry Hacer and after Şakir confronts her, Hacer's brothers beat him up.
+Şakir's overbearing mother refuses to allow her son to marry a "lowly cleaner". Şakir nevertheless wants to marry Hacer and after Şakir confronts her, Hacer's brothers beat him up.

 Had enough of Şakir's indecision, Hacer's father decides to marry her to Apti.
 Apti visits Hacer's house and despite the very low impression he left on them, Hacer's father allows them to marry.
 After Şakir hears the news, he attacks Apti then forces him to catch all the cats in the neighborhood for revenge.
 He also has Hacer's brothers arrested.

 Angered, Hacer attacks Şakir but the two make up during the fight after Şakir assures her that he will convince his mother. Şakir once again tries to talk his mother into allowing him to marry Hacer but she once again, rudely refuses. Şakir finally snaps and comically attempts to kill her by pushing her off the window.
 She survives after she falls on Apti.

 Next evening, Apti visits Hacer's house to finalize the marriage but unbeknownst to him Şakir and his mother, who is in bandages, are also in the house and they ask for Hacer's hand in marriage.
 Believing that a Municipal official has a more promising future than a street cleaner, Hacer's father breaks off her engagement with Apti.
 Angry and disappointed, Apti causes a scene but kicked out of the house.
 In a famous scene, Apti starts walking back home, throws flowers on the ground and eats the lokum by himself. ("Fuck your Flowers!")